 Safeguarding means having a culture of vigilance where everyone knows their responsibilities and acts accordingly, and everyone is aware of what they can expect and what to do if they have concerns.
 Safeguarding ensures that people can prosper, work safely and also protects children and young people and adults at risk.

-The Synod Safeguarding Officer is Belinda Nielsen who oversees safeguarding both children and young people and adults.
-Belinda is available to help with concerns and queries so please do get in touch.
+The Synod Safeguarding Officer is Belinda Herbert who oversees safeguarding both children and young people and adults.

 - Respond to incidents and allegations effectively